 Many homeowners are taking advantage of the abundant geothermal heat by installing innovative heating and cooling systems that are able to keep them warm in winter and cool in summer, cut back on their utility bills by up to 50% and save Mother Nature from pollution.

-High initial capital costs
+1. Geothermal energy has high initial capital costs

 The cost of drilling wells to the geothermal reservoir is very expensive.
 Add the cost of heating, and cooling system installation and the cost goes even higher.
-Although there is predictable Return On Investment (ROI), it might not happen fast.
+Although there is a predictable Return On Investment (ROI), it might not happen fast.
 The cost of installing a geothermal heat pump in a basic home ranges from $10,000 to $20,000, which can pay off itself over time (5 to 10 years).

-May release harmful gases
+2. May release harmful gases

 These kinds of emissions are prevalent and higher where geothermal energy power plants are situated and are linked to silica and sulfur dioxide emissions.
 To add to that, the reservoir may contain toxic heavy metals such as arsenic, boron, and mercury.

-Suited to particular region
+3. Suited to a particular region

 First, you must find a site that has the right type of hot rocks.
 Just any rock won’t work because certain rocks are too hard to drill through.
 The rocks should also occur within a reasonable depth to make drilling down more feasible.
 The best sites for geothermal energy production are high volcanic areas.

-Geothermal heat pumps have to be powered
+4. Geothermal heat pumps have to be powered

 Although geothermal energy is a cheap alternative for heating and cooling homes, geothermal heat pumps require electricity to operate.
 If you install an inefficient geothermal heat pump, you may witness a spike in your electricity bills.

-Geothermal sites may experience dry spell
+5. Geothermal sites may experience a dry spell

 Geothermal heat coming from the reservoir below may die down or run out of steam even after years of activity.
 The dry spell may last decades, which is why it’s recommended that you use the heat prudently and not abuse it.
-Improper use can also result in poor distribution of heat.
+Improper use can also result in a poor distribution of heat.

-Although most research studies suggest that geothermal reservoirs are permanent, some studies indicate that they can be depleted if the water is extracted faster that it can replenish itself.
+Although most research studies suggest that geothermal reservoirs are permanent, some studies indicate that they can be depleted if the water is extracted faster than it can replenish itself.
 This can be a problem for residential heating and cooling as geothermal energy is used differently when heating and cooling homes than in geothermal power plants.

-Can cause surface instability
+7. Can cause surface instability

 Construction of geothermal power plants has the potential to cause surface instability and trigger earthquakes.
 Conventional geothermal power plant construction involves drilling hot rock that contains trapped water or steam in its pores spaces and natural fractures.
-When these fractures are intersected by a drilled hole, the trapped water erupts as steam due to instant drop in pressure.
+When these fractures are intersected by a drilled hole, the trapped water erupts as steam due to an instant drop in pressure.

-Extremely high temperatures required
+8. Extremely high temperatures required

 Geothermal energy production is not an easy pursuit.
 Drilling into hot rocks is a daunting task.
 For any geothermal process to start, the required temperature must be present (the very least is 350 degrees Fahrenheit).
 A temperature lower than 350 degrees Fahrenheit may not be able to generate geothermal energy.

-In some situations, geothermal energy sites are located further from the population, hence, requiring vast network of distribution systems.
+In some situations, geothermal energy sites are located further from the population, hence, requiring a vast network of distribution systems.
 This only adds up the overall cost of setting up a geothermal system.

 Although the disadvantages of geothermal energy exist, there are far more benefits to this form of energy than you can imagine.
-The main benefit of geothermal energy is the ability to heat and cool many homes at significantly lower cost.
+The main benefit of geothermal energy is the ability to heat and cool many homes at a significantly lower cost.
 Homeowners today in almost every developed country in the world are taking advantage of geothermal energy to install cooling and heating systems in order to increase the comfort of their homes and mightily reduce overall utility bills.

 This incredible technology utilizes only the natural thermal heat from underneath the earth’s surface, a renewable resource, to effectively heat and cools a home.
-Another advantage of this system is that the only additional energy it requires to function optimally is a small amount of electricity to concentrate what the environment offers and then to circulate top quality cooling and heating throughout the house.
+Another advantage of this system is that the only additional energy it requires to function optimally is a small amount of electricity to concentrate what the environment offers and then to circulate top-quality cooling and heating throughout the house.